-- xiii.
-Students will comply with Penn State Code of Conduct.
-Violations of the PSU code will be reported to the University Office of Student Conduct.
-These violations will also be subject to the above Nese CON warnings up to and including dismissal from the program. - B. Guidelines will be shared with students in handbooks. - C. Students in all Nese CON programs will acknowledge receipt of student handbooks. - D. If a student displays behavior that is not congruent with the guidelines, the following steps will be followed: - 1.
-The person(s) who observed the behavior will contact a faculty member in the program where the student is assigned. - 2.
-The faculty member will review information provided, and will consult with the campus coordinator for nursing program/s.
-Other faculty/staff who are directly involved may also be consulted. - i.
-Criminal violations will be reported immediately to the appropriate authorities.
-These violations will also be subject to the above Nese CON warnings up to and including dismissal from the program. - ii.
-Violations of the PSU code will be reported to the University Office of Student Accountability and Conflict Response.
-These violations will also be subject to the above Nese CON warnings up to and including dismissal from the program. - iii.
-Students may be referred to counseling or other services that can be found at https://redfolder.psu.edu/. - 3.
-The director/coordinator and faculty will determine whether the incident is a violation of the student professional behavior guidelines. - i.
-If no violation is determined, the incident will not be documented in the file or starfish. - ii.
-If incident is deemed a violation, the level of the violation must be determined.
-Levels of violations are as follows: - a.
-First violation: Student will receive a written warning.
-The warning will include documentation that will be placed in the student file and purged when the student graduates. - b.
-Second Violation: Student will receive a second warning.
-The campus coordinator will consult with a second campus coordinator and /or the assistant or associate Dean prior to meeting with the student.
-The warning will include documentation that will be placed in the student file and purged when the student graduates - c.
-Third Violation: Student will receive a third warning.
-This will be reviewed by the campus coordinator and assistant or associate dean for consideration of dismissal from the program.
-The warning will include documentation that will be placed in the student file that will remain after graduation.
+- A. The following steps will be followed when a student displays behavior that is not congruent with the Student Ethical Behavior Policy: - 1.
+The person(s) who observed the behavior will contact a faculty member in the Program where the student is assigned. - 2.
+When a violation is alleged or suspected: - a.
+The faculty member will notify the student in person, via video conferencing (Zoom/Teams) or via email of the suspected or alleged violation. - b.
+The faculty member will discuss with the student in person or via video conferencing (Zoom/Teams) the suspected or alleged violation and the sanction(s) being considered. - c.
+The faculty member should follow up the discussion with an email to the student summarizing the discussion. - 3.
+The faculty member will review information provided and consult with the Program Director\\.
+Other faculty and/or staff who are directly involved may also be consulted. - a.
+Criminal violations will be immediately reported to the appropriate authorities.
+Violations will also be subject to the Nese CON Student Ethical Behavior Policy and result in warnings up to and including dismissal from the Program. - b.
+Penn State Student Code of Conduct violations will be reported to the University's Office of Student Accountability and Conflict Response (OSACR).
+In addition, these violations will be subject to the Nese CON Student Ethical Behavior Policy and result in warnings up to and including dismissal from the Program. - c.
+Student may be referred for counseling or other services that can be found at Red Folder at Penn State. - 4.
+The Program Director and the faculty member will determine whether or not the suspected or alleged violation (incident) is a violation of the Student Ethical Behavior Policy. - a.
+If the incident is determined to be a violation, it will be documented in Starfish as "Ethical Behavior Violation Level \\."
+No details about the incident will be added. - 1) Level of the violation must be determined.
+Level of violations are as follows: - Ethical Behavior Violation Level 1 (FIRST VIOLATION): Student will receive a written warning which will include documentation that will be placed in the student file and purged upon graduation. - Ethical Behavior Violation Level 2 (SECOND VIOLATION): Student will receive a second written warning.
+The Program Director will consult with a second Program Director and/or the Assistant or Associate Dean prior to meeting with the student.
+The warning will include documentation that will be placed in the student file and purged upon graduation.

-iii.
+• Ethical Behavior Violation Level 3 (THIRD VIOLATION): Student will receive a third written warning which will be reviewed by the Program Director and the Assistant or Associate Dean for consideration of dismissal from the program.
+The warning will include documentation that will be placed in the student file and will be retained for three years post-graduation.

 NOTE: Violations are not required to progress through the above sequence.
-Serious violations may necessitate immediate dismissal from the program.
-This will be determined by faculty, campus coordinator for nursing program/s after consultation with the assistant and/or associate dean.
-This action must be approved by the Nese CON dean.
+Serious violations may necessitate immediate dismissal from the program and will be determined by the faculty member(s) and the Program Director after consultation with the Assistant and/or Associate Dean.
+The immediate dismissal action must be approved by the Nese CON Dean.